samsquire/ideas4/README.md

 Return OrderConfirmationPage(CreateOrderRequest)
 ```

-This is turned into a state machine, like async await.
+This is turned into a state machine tree, like async await.
 And there are join nodes inserted which wait for a collection of events.

 If I have 32 cores I shall have still have disruptors for each line arranged in a tree that looks like this:

 So I need 27 × 32 = 864 threads.

+If I am using Netty I'll also have threads that serve multiple network connections.
+But the work of a network transaction gets shifted out of netty and into the LMAX disruptor pipeline.

 ```
 Unmarshall